greyshell/project_api_server/README.md

 3. The First Endpoint => done
 4. Creating & Fetching A Task => done
 5. Batches of Tasks => done
-6. Application Structure: Refactoring & Organizing
+6. Application Structure: Refactoring & Organizing => done
 7. Using the Database
 8. Fleshing out the API
 9. Writing A Decorator: A Tiny Huge Detail